Part 11: Arrays and Slices

 array after modification to slice nums2 [100 101 80]

-From the output it's clear that when slices share the same array, the modifications which each one makes are reflected in the array.
+From the output, it’s clear that when slices share the same array.
+The modifications made to the slice are reflected in the array.

 length and capacity of a slice